 After an Uber Taxi ride from Chicago O’Hare, I arrived at the Hyatt Centric The Loop at around 1 AM.
 Since I’d volunteered to get bumped off my original flight and knew I’d be arriving late, I called the hotel ahead of time to make sure my reservation wasn’t cancelled.
 When I arrived, the place was deserted, except for a doorman (who only had to press a button to open the automatic door) and a front desk agent who was frazzled, even at that hour.

-The lobby was small, yet nicely decorated, with a large colorful painting placed behind the front desk and a definite boutique vibe.
+The lobby was small, yet nicely decorated, with a large colorful painting placed behind the front desk.
+It had a definite boutique vibe.
 The front desk agent explained that their computers were down, so she would be checking me in on paper.
-This involved her writing my name on a post-it note, confirming that the card on file was ok for incidentals (and that she couldn’t change it anyway if I disagreed), and handing me the room key.
+This involved her writing my name on a post-it note, confirming that the card on file was ok for incidentals (and that she couldn’t change it anyway if I disagreed), before handing me the room key.
 A small area of her desk was covered in post-it notes.
 I don’t know anything about running a hotel, but this didn’t seem like the most efficient way to keep track of guests checking in.
-As has become the norm with my Hyatt stays, the agent didn’t explain the breakfast benefit or ask me which amenity I wanted – and I, being sleep deprived and ready to crash, forgot to ask her and had to call down the next morning to find out.
+As has become the norm at Hyatt hotels, the agent didn’t explain the breakfast benefit or offer me a welcome amenity.

 I grabbed my key and headed up to the room.
 The hallway leading up to the room was pretty drab, with checkered grey and beige carpet.
 It gave me flashbacks of the Hyatt Place LAX, a hotel I actually really liked.
 My room was off in a separate corridor that was separated from the main hallway by a door (which was propped open the entire time).

 The room itself, while a decent size, was pretty drab and depressing.
-It looked very similar to a standard Hyatt Place room, without the seating area or a grey sofa to give it some color (yeah, you read that right).
-Right across from the door was the bathroom, which was identical to bathrooms you can find at Hyatt Place properties: The same stained glass doors were separating the shower, the gray floors, a massive mirror over the sink, the same unflattering lighting, Kenet MD bath products, and a generous amount of dust covering the counter.
-The bathroom had a large wooden sliding door for privacy, which I know is an issue for some folks now that hotels think its cool to have fully exposed bathrooms.
+It looked very similar to a standard Hyatt Place room.
+Without the seating area or a grey sofa to give it some color (yeah, you read that right).
+Right across from the door was the bathroom, which was identical to bathrooms you see at Hyatt Place properties.
+The same stained glass doors were separating the shower, the gray floors, a massive mirror over the sink, the same unflattering lighting, Kenet MD bath products, and a generous amount of dust covering the counter.
+The bathroom had a large wooden sliding door for privacy, which I know is an issue for some folks now that hotels think it’s cool to have fully exposed bathrooms.

 Across from the bathroom was an odd hanging closet unit.
 It had enough storage space for a few pairs of clothes and one bag, but otherwise it was tiny.
 On the up side, the fact that the closet hung way above the ground meant there was extra space underneath to store an extra bag.
 It was all a little too IKEA for me – don’t get me wrong, I love IKEA for their cinnamon rolls, but their furniture is kind of a cruel joke.